 Step 3: Experiment with partitioning

-In this step, you use your new workflow to partition the sample PDF files that you downloaded earlier.
-Partitioning is the process where Unstructured identifies and extracts content from your source documents and then presents this content as a series of contextually-rich document elements and metadata.
-This step shows how well the High Res partitioning strategy identifies and extracts content, and how well VLM handles more complex content such as complex tables, multilanguage characters, and handwriting.-
+In this step, you use your new workflow to partition the sample PDF files that you downloaded earlier onto your local machine.
+Partitioning is the process where Unstructured identifies and extracts content from your source documents and then outputs this content as a series of contextually-rich document elements and metadata, which are well-tuned for RAG, agentic AI, and model fine-tuning.
+This step shows how well Unstructured’s VLM partitioning strategy handles challenging content such as complex tables, multilanguage characters, and handwriting.-

 With the workflow designer active from the previous step, at the bottom of the Source node, click Drop file to test.